NunoAlexandre/nunoalexandre.github.io/_posts/2016-12-30-the-craft-of-typography.markdown

 As I have learned before in UX courses, proximity is a way to say that what is closer is related.
 Hierarchy involves all that.

+One of the things I most enjoyed when first working in Agile, was that the work to be done was broken down into very clear, separate, small tasks.
+Not only it was clear what to do and how to start, but also the productivity was constant which made me engaged and willing to keep going.

+Reading is very similar.
+If the spacing (separation) is not good, we just see a block of text ahead, which will take forever to read.
+It is not engaging like that, and we must make it friendly to the readers not just by writing good content but also by making it easy or even appealing to read.

 ### Assignments